jreiter22/assign1git/README.md

 First comment

-"This is a change on newbranch"
+This is a change on newbranch

+New git branch on GitHub